learn-co-curriculum/iron-starter-part-one/README.md

 Congratulations on making it this far.
 We've learned a ton about Rails 5 API template and connecting it to a client app with React.
 In this lesson we are going to be building a full CRUD app to see how to connect all of the tools that we've learned thus far.

+To see the final app in action click [here](https://youtu.be/v5iyE9qFPmg)

 ## Instructions

 To get started we need to set up our API server and our client server.
 Let's do the API first.